DAC8 Client Readiness: Getting Crypto Clients Ready Before the First Exchange (2026)

 The timeline is finite

-DAC8 has been in force from 1 January 2026; the first automatic exchange of crypto-asset data to tax authorities occurs in 2027.
-CASPs are already collecting users' tax identification and identity data and transaction information to be transmitted.
+DAC8 has been in force from 1 January 2026, and the first automatic exchange of crypto-asset data to tax authorities occurs in 2027.
+CASPs are already collecting users' tax-identification and identity data and transaction information to be transmitted.
 The readiness window is now and finite, not open-ended.
-Exact timing/obligations are jurisdiction-specific, tax-adviser-confirmed.
+The exact timing and obligations are jurisdiction-specific and tax-adviser-confirmed.

 Why the closing window matters

-Once data is exchanged, a previously unreported position is visible to the tax authority, and generally a correction made after that point is treated under tax-audit procedures rather than as a voluntary disclosure, with the more favourable voluntary-disclosure treatment no longer available.
-The firm's role is to identify potential omissions early so the client can take advice while options are wider.
-Penalty consequences are not stated here — jurisdiction-specific, an avocat fiscaliste / tax adviser question.
+Once data is exchanged, a previously unreported position becomes visible to the tax authority, and generally a correction made after that point is treated under tax-audit procedures rather than as a voluntary disclosure, with the more favourable voluntary-disclosure treatment no longer available.
+The firm's role is to identify potential omissions early so the client can take advice while the options are wider.
+Penalty consequences are not stated here; they are jurisdiction-specific and an avocat fiscaliste or tax adviser question.

 What readiness requires

-- Confirm identity/tax-identification details are correct with each platform.
+- Confirm identity and tax-identification details are correct with each platform.

-- Ensure every wallet/exchange is disclosed and the history is complete.
+- Ensure every wallet and exchange is disclosed and the history is complete.

 - Reconcile that history so the client's own position is known before the authority's version.